AleksaMCode/RC4/README.md

     <li> <b>PRGA</b> (pseudo-random generation algorithm): produces a stream of keys $K[0], K[1], ...$ which is XOR-ed with a given plaintext to obtain a ciphertext.
 </ol></p>

 <p align="justify">You can find detailed explanation about the algorithm online.
-Also, here is my favorite quote I read about RC4: "<i>You can fit the code for RC4 onto a cocktail napkin, with plenty of room left over for the cocktail.</i>".</p>
+Also, here is my favorite quote I read about RC4:</p>

+> <p align="justify">You can fit the code for RC4 onto a cocktail napkin, with plenty of room left over for the cocktail.</p>

 ## RC4-drop[n]
 <p align="justify">Small modification to the well known RC4 algorithm that skips first n bytes of keystream, where $n=0$ corresponds to regular RC4.
 The number of skipped bytes should be in range $n \in [256,3,072]$ where $n \equiv 0 \pmod{256}$.